publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(1) __Modification of requirement.—__

 >     In developing the prospective payment system for payment for inpatient hospital services provided in long-term care hospitals described in section 1886(d)(1)(B)(iv) of the Social Security Act ([42 U.S.C.
-1395ww(d)(1)(B)(iv)][/us/usc/t42/s1395ww/d/1/B/iv]) under the medicare program under title XVIII of such Act \[this subchapter\] required under section 123 of BBRA \[[Pub.
+1395ww(d)(1)(B)(iv)][/us/usc/t42/s1395ww/d/1/B/iv]) under the medicare program under title XVIII of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] required under section 123 of BBRA \[[Pub.
 L. 106–113, § 1000(a)(6)][/us/pl/106/113/s1000/a/6] \[title I, § 123\], set out as a note below\], the Secretary of Health and Human Services shall examine the feasibility and the impact of basing payment under such a system on the use of existing (or refined) hospital diagnosis-related groups (DRGs) that have been modified to account for different resource use of long-term care hospital patients as well as the use of the most recently available hospital discharge data.
 The Secretary shall examine and may provide for appropriate adjustments to the long-term hospital payment system, including adjustments to DRG weights, area wage adjustments, geographic reclassification, outliers, updates, and a disproportionate share adjustment consistent with section 1886(d)(5)(F) of the Social Security Act ([42 U.S.C.
 1395ww(d)(5)(F)][/us/usc/t42/s1395ww/d/5/F]).

 >     “(2) __Default implementation of system based on existing drg methodology.—__